Baystation12/custom-items/README.md

 1. Create a .json file as directed above, and place it in the `config/custom_items` directory of your local copy of your main repository (eg. Baystation12)
 3. Change ckey in the definition to YOUR CKEY.
 Change name to a character name you will be using for testing, or just use their name.
 4. Add the relevant icons to the relevant files in your main repo folder.
 5. Compile and run the game.
 Ready up, taking note of any job or access restrictions, and start the round.
 If you did it all correctly, you will have spawned the custom item.
-If not, it should hopefully give you an error message that can point you in the right direction.
+If not, it should hopefully print an error to world.log.
 6. Once you're done testing, make sure you revert any changes made in your main repo folder.
 Do not push custom items related things to the main repo!